 Hong Kong employees that have been employed continuously for at least five years are entitled to LSP in accordance with the Hong Kong Employment Ordinance under certain circumstances.
 These circumstances include where an employee is dismissed for reasons other than serious misconduct or redundancy, that employee resigns at the age of 65 or above, or the employment contract is of fixed term and expires without renewal.
-The amount of LSP payable is determined with reference to the employee's final salary (capped at \$15,000) and the years of service, reduced by the amount of any accrued benefits derived from the group's contributions to MPF scheme or ORSO plans, with an overall cap of \$390,000 per employee.
-Currently, the group does not have any separate funding arrangement in place to meet its LSP obligation.
+The amount of LSP payable is determined with reference to the employee's final salary (capped at \$22,500) and the years of service, reduced by the amount of any accrued benefits derived from the Group's contributions to MPF scheme or ORSO plans, with an overall cap of \$390,000 per employee.
+Currently, the Group does not have any separate funding arrangement in place to meet its LSP obligation.

-In June 2022, the Government gazetted the Amendment Ordinance, which will eventually abolish the statutory right of an employer to reduce its LSP payable to a Hong Kong employee by drawing on its mandatory contributions to the MPF scheme.
-The Government has subsequently announced that the Amendment Ordinance will come into effect from the Transition Date.
-Separately, the Government is also expected to introduce a subsidy scheme to assist employers after the abolition.
+In June 2022, the HKSAR Government gazetted the Hong Kong Employment and Retirement Schemes Legislation (Offsetting Arrangement) (Amendment) Ordinance 2022 (the "Amendment Ordinance"), which will eventually abolish the statutory right of an employer to reduce its LSP payable to a Hong Kong employee by drawing on its mandatory contributions to the MPF scheme.
+The Government has subsequently announced that the Amendment Ordinance will come into effect from the Transition Date i.e. 1 May 2025.
+In November 2024, the Government approved the commitment for the implementation of a 25-year scheme to provide a subsidy for employers' costs in relation to the post-transition portion of the LSP.